ruilov/GitClient-Release/README.md

 The Sandbox
 ---------------------------

 The LuaSandbox.lua file removes all restrictions on what Codea programs can do.
-I needed to this to be able to read/write project contents from within Codea.
+I needed to do this to be able to read/write project contents from within Codea.

 As a bonus, I've also included my implementation of the `import` function in the LuaSandbox file.
 You can now import a codea project from another project, making life much easier if you have libraries that you'd like to re-use in many Codea project.